LaurneSP/LaurneSP/README.md

 - 👋 Hi, I’m @LaurneSP
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development / Engineering
 - 🌱 I’m countinuously learning Frontend Development
 - 💞️ I’m looking to collaborate on many projects in the future!
 - 📫 How to reach me LaurneSP@gmail.com